lammps/lammps/doc/src/fix_hmc.rst

 .. code-block:: LAMMPS

    fix 1 all hmc 10 123 500 flexible
-   fix hmc_water water 100 123 298.15 rigid
+   fix hmc_water water hmc 100 123 298.15 rigid

 Description
 """""""""""
-Perform the the Hybrid/Hamiltonian Monte Carlo (HMC) algorithm in line with the following order of steps:
+This fix performs the the Hybrid/Hamiltonian Monte Carlo (HMC) algorithm in line with the following order of steps:

-The new particle positions and velocities are calculated by invoking the velocity form of the Stoermer-Verlet time integration algorithm (velocity-Verlet).
+The new particle positions and velocities are calculated by invoking the velocity-Verlet time integration algorithm.
-Before these position and velocity changes are performed, the proposed change in the Hamiltonian :math:`\Delta{H}` is calculated following the equation:
+Before these position and velocity changes are performed, the proposed change in the Hamiltonian, :math:`\Delta{H}` is calculated following the equation: